onap/dcaegen2/docs/sections/services/snmptrap/humaninterfaces.rst

     stop -  terminate the snmptrapd process currently running inside container

-    restart - start an instance of snmptrapd inside current container
+    restart - restart an instance of snmptrapd inside current container (NOTE: this may cause container to exit depending on how it was started!)

     status - check and display status of snmptrapd inside container